mikaelbr/node-notifier/README.md

 ### Mapping between notifiers
 Common options between the modules (i.e. `icon`) is mapped.
-This means, if you are using a Mac and someone on your project is using Linux, you can both see icons.
+This means, if you are using a Mac and someone on your project is using Linux or Windows, you can both see icons.

 ## Usage NotificationCenter